 How to host a webinar with Teachable

-Let me get this out of the way first and foremost: Teachable isn’t a webinar program and we don’t have a native webinar hosting feature, but the workaround is simple enough that it may as well be native.
+To be clear: Teachable isn’t a webinar platform and we don’t have a native webinar hosting feature.
+But, the workaround is simple enough that it may as well be native.

 To host your webinar on Teachable, you’ll need to choose a third-party livestream program to embed into your Teachable school.